Chord Electronics Hugo 2 Review featured image

 In a way, I almost feel that Mojo has better prepared the market for the launch of the new Hugo 2 than the original Hugo.
 Its omnipotence in our local market is startling and perhaps created an attentive core audience ready for their next Chord “upgrade”.

-However, to call the Hugo 2 a simple upgrade is an understatement of the year, in fact, it could well be the best portable and certainly the most advanced DAC on the market today.
+However, to call the Hugo 2 a simple upgrade is an understatement of the year as it could be the best portable and the most advanced DAC on the market today.

 The purpose of the Hugo 2 remains the same as the Hugo 1 however, the technical capability and the ease of use have changed.
 It will appeal to anyone wanting something relatively discreet as a DAC component in a high-end system or as an all-in-one transportable high-end DAC/Amp for both headphones and IEMs.